My Favorite Fashion Books

 This book is such a creative take on the usual street style compilations we’re used to seeing.
 It puts tattoos at the forefront and frames them with amazing outfits.
 It’s such a visually appealing read!

-• The Coveteur: Private Spaces, Personal Style (Amazon)
+• The Coveteur: Private Spaces, Personal Style (BookShop)

 Fashion and interior design have a lot in common and this book goes to show that better than any other!
 You’ll want to replicate the outfits and drool over the magazine-worthy spaces.